Inspiring activity is our purpose and our Ambassador’s purpose too.

-Jonathan Broom-Edwards is a a T44 high jumper and Paralympic and World silver medalist.
-After achieving podium success in the Rio 2016 Olympics, Jonathan is now preparing for Tokyo 2020.
+Jonathan Broom-Edwards is a Paralympian in High Jump and the current defending World Champion, he is also a Paralympic and World silver medalist.
+After achieving podium success in the Rio 2016 Olympics, Jonathan went on to win the Doha World Championships in 2019 and is now preparing for Tokyo 2021.

 Since birth, Jonathan has had a condition called Talipes Equinovarus, a deformity of his left foot.
 He also has issues with his right foot, an unstable right knee, and muscular imbalance throughout his body.